peterhurford/priority-wiki-content/human-enhancement.md

 * Transcranial Magnetic Stimulation
 	* [Video of it improving drawing abilities](https://www.youtube.com/watch?v=JiP22kTxq_g)
 * Medical interventions
+* Smart Drugs
+	*  if one can avoid burnout, these are among the biggest, immediate, and general impacts one could use for daily productivity.
+	* If we limit our scope of 'activity that makes a lasting difference in the world' to the next 20 years, then it may make sense to sacrifice health 20+ years from now with drugs that enhance productivity.
+I am unaware of the productivity gain/loss timescales for things like adderall or modafinil.

 ### Very general / requires mostly behavioral change